jokruger/rl3examples/tasks/simple-chatbot/README.md

-A very simple "small talk" chatbot using Python and RL3.
+A very simple chatbot using Python and RL3.

-NOTE: it is in development now!